 Thanks to location and microlocation technologies used by the Door Cloud smartphone app, card readers can be eliminated from some or even all access points.

-For access points requiring badge identification, Door Cloud supports generic card readers via Zone Access controllers.
+Door Cloud supports generic card readers via Zone Access controllers.
 Several connection standards are supported including OSDP.
 Biometric readers emulating standard reader interfaces can be used as well.

 Aperio wireless hubs are connected via Zone Wing controller ensuring the continuous operation in case of internet dropouts.
-Support is planned until the end of Q4-2017.